Key Developer Features

 These optimizations result in faster boot times, as well as better performance in both the OS and apps.

-Updated Java Support
+Updated Java language support

 To learn more about the classes and methods within these newly-added packages, see the API reference documentation.